 For example, suppose you have point features of coffee shop locations and area features of counties, and you want to summarize coffee sales by county.
 Assuming the coffee shops have a TOTAL_SALES attribute, you can get the sum of all TOTAL_SALES within each county, or the minimum or maximum TOTAL_SALES within each county, or the standard deviation of all sales within each county.

 This tool finds features within a specified distance of features in the analysis layer.
-Distance can be measured as a straight-line distance, a drive-time distance (for example, within 10 minutes), or a drive distance (within 5 kilometers).
+Distance can be measured as a straight-line distance or a selected travel mode.
 Statistics are then calculated for the nearby features.
 For example:

 This tool finds features (and portions of features) within the boundaries of areas in the analysis layer.
 For example:

 These tools find features that pass any number of criteria that you specify.
 They are typically used for site selection, where the objective is to find places that satisfy multiple criteria.

 This tool selects existing features in your study area that meet a series of criteria you specify.
 These criteria can be based on attribute queries (for example, parcels that are vacant) and spatial queries (for example, parcels within 1 mile of a river).